blue building with flowers in downtown london

 Now, since we were in town for the Queen’s funeral, we saved the sight seeing for the last day, which was the day after the funeral.
 You could easily swap this day with any other.
 We knew we would be taking the Big Bus to see the major sights of London and because of the queue, the funeral, and the extra crowds, the buses weren’t able to do a section of their routes.

 The Big Bus Tours are hop on hop off.
 You can make your initial board at any stop, as well.
 I would suggest starting first thing in the morning.
 As the day goes on, the buses tend to be more full so you may end up having to wait for another bus.
 You can also opt to never get off the bus if you just wish to see everything from the upper level.
-I found it super helpful to have the Big Bus London app on my phone because I could easily track the buses and see what was at each stop.

-Looking for more helpful tips for planning a trip to London?
-Check out this post here.
 Feel free to drop your questions down below and share with anyone you know heading to London.

 Leave a Comment